Car Fires and Negligence: Safety Tips

 • Poor vehicle maintenance by a vehicle owner

-Whether caused by a vehicle manufacturer or owner’s negligence, when other people are injured in a vehicular fire that was the result of someone else’s irresponsibility, the victim may be able to pursue financial compensation for their losses.
+Whether caused by a vehicle manufacturer or owner’s negligence, when other people are injured in a vehicular fire resulting from someone else’s irresponsibility, the victim may be able to pursue financial compensation for their losses.

-Preventing a car fire isn’t always possible, as most drivers don’t have control over accidents occurring or a manufacturer defect.
-However, a vehicle owner looking to reduce the chance of a fire, or claims of negligence against them due to a car fire should:
+Preventing a car fire isn’t always possible, as most drivers don’t have control over accidents or manufacturer defects.
+However, vehicle owners looking to reduce the chance of a fire or claims of negligence against them due to a car fire should take these preventative steps.

 Perform Regular Vehicle Maintenance

-Mechanical and electrical failures are two of the most common reasons for car fires.
-Regular maintenance is important for:
+Mechanical and electrical failures are the most common reasons for car fires.
+Regular maintenance is vital for:

 • Preventing electrical wires from becoming damaged or overly worn